nextflow-io/training/docs/nf_customize/03_execution.md

     shifter.enabled         = false
     charliecloud.enabled    = false
     apptainer.enabled       = false
 }
 ```

 !!! note "Multiple config files"

-    Multiple profiles can be included at execution by separating them with a comma (`,`), e.g., `-profile test,singularity`.
+    Multiple profiles can be included by separating them with a comma (e.g., `-profile test,singularity`).

 !!! question "Exercise"

-    Execute the command again, but this time with the singularity profile:
+    Amend your run command by adding the singularity profile:

     ```bash
     nextflow run nf-core/demo -profile test,singularity --outdir results
     ```

 The `nf-core/demo` pipeline should now run successfully!

+!!! note

-If you were running this tutorial you will need to have Singularity installed for this command to run.
+    Singularity must be installed for this command to run.

 ## Using your own data

-Instead of using the `test` profile you can use the `--input` parameter to choose your own samplesheet as an input.
+Instead of using the `test` profile you can use the `--input` parameter to choose your own sample sheet as an input.

 As described above, the input is a CSV file with 3 columns and the headers `sample`, `fastq_1`, and `fastq_2`.

-The pipeline will auto-detect whether a sample is single- or paired-end and if a sample has been sequenced more than once using the information provided in the samplesheet.
+The nf-core/demo pipeline will auto-detect whether a sample is single- or paired-end and if a sample has been sequenced more than once using the information provided in the sample sheet by default.

 !!! question "Exercise"

-    Within the `data` folder there are three sets of paired-end reads for gut, liver, and lung samples.
-Create a samplesheet for this data.
+    Create a sample sheet for the paired-end reads for gut, liver, and lung samples in the data folder:

-    First, create a `.csv` file named `samplesheet.csv`:
+    1. Create a CSV file named `samplesheet.csv`:

     ```bash
     code samplesheet.csv
     ```

-    Next, add the header line, and, for each sample, an id and the complete paths to the paired-end reads:
+    2. Add the header line, and, for each sample, an id and the complete paths to the paired-end reads:

     ```csv title="samplesheet.csv" linenums="1"
     sample,fastq_1,fastq_2